adamsilver/adamsilver.io-jekyll/_drafts/2016-01-15-semantic-html-and-css.md

 Page weight is likely to be smaller as not weighted down by the dreggs of HTML bloat and inline styles etc.

+## Summary

+HTML is the foundation of a web page and as with anything else in life, the foundations are the most important.
+Always use semantic HTML in order to gain all the benefits discussed in this article.
+Your client, your fellow team mates and your users will thank you.